Unconditional Quantum Advantage for Sampling with Shallow Circuits: Introduction

 And so our measurement outcomes on the first $n-1$ bits are uniformly random, as desired.
 As for the last qubit---let $b\in \zo$ be the outcome after measuring the last qubit in the standard basis.
 Then we have that

-We emphasize that the probability density of $b$ is a function of the Hamming weight of $x$.
+This function is periodic in the Hamming weight of $x$, with periodicity $\pi/\theta$.
+If we set $\theta = \pi/p$ then the output bit $b$ approximately correlates with $\majmod{p}(x) \oplus \parity(x)$, as can be verified analytically or by inspection of the following figures:

 \paragraph{Converting to Unitary} Our non-unitary circuits are helpful for initial circuit design, but we need to somehow port them back over to be unitary --- while maintaining their low-depth.
 To this end, we make use of the following two insights to construct a unitary circuit such that the output distribution is very close to that of the non-unitary circuit. \begin{enumerate} \item We do not need to find a unitary that is close to the circuit (In fact, this is likely not possible).
-It is sufficient to instead find a unitary that has the same behavior with respect to its action on the $\GHZ$ state. \item We introduce a multi-qubit non-unitary gate $\NUrot{m, \theta}$ acting on $m$-qubits that has the same action as $\NUrot{\theta}^{\otimes m}$ when applied to the $\GHZ$ state, and becomes closer to unitary as $m$ increases. \end{enumerate} In \Cref{sec:GHZ_state_sampling} we make the outline above rigorous to construct a quantum circuit that, with advice, samples approximately from the distribution $(X, \majmod{p}(X)\oplus \parity(X))$, where $X\sim\unif\pbra{\zo^{n-1}}$.
-This gives us \Cref{item:thm:withadvice:quantum-part} in the following Theorem.
+It is sufficient to instead find a unitary that has the same behavior with respect to its action on the $\GHZ$ state. \item We introduce a multi-qubit non-unitary gate $\NUrot{m, \theta}$ acting on $m$-qubits that has the same action as $\NUrot{\theta}^{\otimes m}$ when applied to the $\GHZ$ state, and becomes closer to unitary as $m$ increases. \end{enumerate} In \Cref{sec:GHZ_state_sampling} we make this outline rigorous to construct a quantum circuit that, with advice, samples approximately from the distribution $(X, \majmod{p}(X)\oplus \parity(X))$, where $X\sim\unif\pbra{\zo^{n-1}}$.